 Due to Covid-19 restrictions, hours and schedules of some businesses and services may be disrupted.
 Please check directly with individual businesses as you make plans, and see more about our phased reopening plan.
 Read More

-Dozens of men in colorful, elaborate – often flamboyant – costumes compete for top honors each year for what are now known as the Bourbon Street Awards.
+Hundreds of people in colorful, elaborate and very flamboyant costumes compete for top honors each year for what are now known as the Bourbon Street Awards on Mardi Gras Day.
 Participants and spectators alike come to the contest from all over the world and are rewarded with a flashy spectacle that often defies the imagination.
-Participants compete in the following categories: Best Drag, Best Leather, Best Group and Best of Show.
-First, Second and Third place prizes will be awarded in each category.
-Celebrity hostesses (in drag, of course) serve as emcees for the contest and awards ceremonies.
-The contest is held every year on Mardi Gras Day, rain or shine.
-For a list of Mardi Gras dates through 2020, click here.

 It has been called “the most famous drag-queen contest in America,” and it has been going on for more than five decades.
 The Bourbon Street Awards in the French Quarter take place around noon at the corner of Bourbon and St. Ann streets, in the heart of the city’s gay and lesbian district.

 Awards are given for: Best Drag, Best Leather, Best Group and Best of Show.
 First-, second- and third-place prizes are awarded in each category.
 Celebrity hostesses (in drag, of course) serve as emcees for the contest and awards ceremonies.
 The contest is held rain or shine, and it’s hard to say which is better – watching or participating.

 To enter the awards, you sign up for your category early that morning at the registration table nearby and prepare to be entertaining.
 To watch the awards, you arrive early that morning and find a spot on the street and prepare to be entertained.